What Are Three Types Of Radioactivity

 Radioactivity is a spontaneous process, meaning it occurs without any external influence.
 It's driven by the instability of the atomic nucleus, which contains protons and neutrons held together by the strong nuclear force.
 When the balance between these particles is off, the nucleus can undergo radioactive decay, transforming into a more stable configuration.

 The stability of a nucleus depends on the neutron-to-proton ratio.
 For lighter elements, a ratio close to 1:1 is usually stable.
-However, as the atomic number increases, the stable neutron-to-proton ratio also increases.
+On the flip side, as the atomic number increases, the stable neutron-to-proton ratio also increases.
 This is because more neutrons are needed to counteract the increasing repulsive forces between the positively charged protons.

 Radioactive decay is governed by the laws of conservation, including conservation of energy, momentum, and electric charge.
-The total energy and charge before and after the decay must remain the same.
+Think about it: the total energy and charge before and after the decay must remain the same.
 This principle allows us to predict the products of radioactive decay and understand the underlying nuclear reactions.

 Alpha Decay